This post was most recently updated on June 23rd, 2022.5 min read.

-It’s worth mentioning extremely briefly, that if you can change the virtual directories to run under the same application pool as the parent site, that’s an easy way to fix the issue as well.
+It’s worth mentioning extremely briefly that changing the virtual directories to run under the same application pool as the parent site (if you can) is an easy way to fix the issue as well.
 In our configuration, that was not allowed – so we needed to find another fix.

 That particular fix is described below!

-How to make sure URL Rewrite isn’t breaking your website hosted in a virtual application in IIS?
+How to make sure that a URL Rewrite does not break your website hosted in a virtual application in IIS